Jolaush Travel — Western Mongolia

 6-day adventure$1,300 / group

-*Divide total by group size for per-person cost.
+*Divide total by group size.
 A group of 5 on a 4-day trip = ~$200/person.

 Lakes